billoxbury/billoxbury.github.io/_posts/2023-10-27-predicting-elliptic-curve-rank.md

 The data source used in this research is the database <a href="https://www.lmfdb.org" target="_blank">LMFDB</a> [3].
 This database contains, among other things, around 3.8 million elliptic curves over ${\mathbb Q}$ of known rank up to 5.
 They are organised by _conductor_ - this is a number whose factorisation encodes primes under which a curve has bad reduction.

 In my experiments, I've tried to reproduce most of the results of [1].
 I've used 59,573 elliptic curves (up to isogeny) of rank 0 ,1 or 2 and conductor in the range 1,000-10,000.
-This is comparable to the experiments in [1] that I'll talk about, though they also do some work with curves of higher conductor which I will ignore.
+This is comparable to the experiments in [1] that I'll talk about, though that paper also does some work with curves of higher conductor which I will ignore.

 **Murmurations**